jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   :red:`no`       :red:`no`      :red:`no`
   ==============  ============== ================

-* Baking a cake, if the inputs are
+* I can bake a cake, if the inputs are

   - flour?
   - eggs?